Parsl/parsl/docs/userguide/configuring.rst

 .. image:: https://www.cray.com/blog/wp-content/uploads/2016/11/XC50-feat-blog.jpg

 The following snippet shows an example configuration for executing remotely on Swan, an XC50 machine hosted by the Cray Partner Network.
-The example uses an `SSHChannel` to connect remotely Swan, uses the `TorqueProvider` to interface with the scheduler and the `AprunLauncher` to launch workers on the machine
+The example uses an `SSHChannel` to connect remotely Swan, uses the `Torque` to interface with the scheduler and the `AprunLauncher` to launch workers on the machine

 .. literalinclude:: ../../parsl/tests/configs/swan_ipp_multinode.py